I 140 Instructions: Everything You Need to Know

 Now a written oath appears in this section.
 Read it carefully and sign at the bottom.
 Also state the job title of the petitioning employer.

 Part 9 Immigrant Petition for Alien Worker I-140

 This section requests if the USCIS can contact your attorney or representative by e-mail if needed.
 It has the preparer of the document sign fully with contact information.
 It ends with a declaration for preparers, attorneys, and representatives to sign that the information is true and reliable.

 If you need help with obtaining a visa, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.